MithiDocs

 IMAP-Based Mailbox Ingestion

-3. Mailbox content is retrieved.
+3. Mailbox data is fetched

-4. Data is uploaded to the selected Vaultastic store.
+4. Data is uploaded to the selected Vaultastic store

-Supported ingestion options include:
+Supported ingestion modes:

 • Full mailbox ingestion

-• Date-range filtered ingestion
+• Date-range-based ingestion

 • Selected users or domain-wide ingestion

-• Scheduled recurring synchronization
+• Scheduled synchronization

 Selecting the Storage Destination